bramses/bramses-highly-opinionated-vault-2023/README.md

 ## Final Word

 BHOV-2023 would not be possible without the amazing team and community that make Obsidian what it is.
-This vault works because the technology is there, and all thanks goes to all of the developers in the community.
+This vault works because the technology is built by an amazing team and an amazing community, and all thanks goes to all of the fantastic developers.
-…

-`todo`
+I really do love this software -- it's had such a major impact on my life, it's hard to accurately quantify.
+I jokingly tell my friends that I've had two pivotal moments in my life where I've noticed a stepwise improvement in my intelligence.
+The first was when I started reading as an adult as a past-time instead of as a chore.
+The second is when I first manually linked two discrete ideas in Obsidian and saw them connected real space.
+The edge between the notes felt like a formalization of a new thought -- something new that I could grasp tangibly.

+If you liked what you read here, please go ahead and give this repo a star.
+Better yet if you feel so inclined hit the donate button ;).
+As I come across new and better paradigms I'm planning on keeping BHOV updated, perhaps even doing a yearly release with major updates.
+In the interim I will be updating this read me and tests as I go along the year, as well as participating in any discussions above in the discussions tab.

+There is an a lot of knowledge that got lost during the set up of this vault but I tried to be as explicit as possible with every step.
+As time goes on I will try and update this vault to match the parity of starting from scratch and getting new users going as fast as possible.

 [^1]: hello from the future!
 [^2]: [calendar example](https://github.com/bramses/bramses-highly-opinionated-vault-2023/blob/main/_tutorial/Attachments/calendar.png)